-An unofficial withdrawal is one were either

-- the College has not received notice from the student that the student has ceased or will cease attending their program and the student has not attended classes for 7 consecutive days, or - a student has notified the program of their intent to withdraw but does not complete the Withdrawal Form
+An unofficial withdrawal is one where the program has not received notice from the student that has ceased or will cease attending their program or a student has notified the program of their intent to withdraw but has not completed the Withdrawal Form.
+An unofficial withdrawal will automatically result in withdrawing their enrollment from their program.

-An unofficial withdrawal will automatically result in the student being dismissed from their program.
-Students who unofficially withdraw from their program will receive a grade of "F" and may affect the student's future eligibility for Financial Aid.
+Students who unofficially withdraw from their program will receive a grade of "F" in calculating the quantitative aspect of Satisfactory Academic Progress and may affect the student's future eligibility for financial aid.